domRiddle/ASF/Management.md

 If by any chance you'd like to stop the process, simply execute `systemctl stop ArchiSteamFarm@asf`.
 Likewise, if you want to disable ASF from being started automatically on boot, `systemctl disable ArchiSteamFarm@asf` will do that for you, it's very simple.

 Please note that, as there is no standard input enabled for our `systemd` service, you won't be able to input your details through the console in usual way.
 Running through `systemd` is equivalent to specifying **[`Headless: true`](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Configuration#headless)** setting and comes with all its implications.
-Fortunately for you, it's very easy to manage your ASF through **[ASF-ui](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC#asf-ui)**, which we recommend in case you need to supply additional details or otherwise manage your ASF process further.
+Fortunately for you, it's very easy to manage your ASF through **[ASF-ui](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC#asf-ui)**, which we recommend in case you need to supply additional details during login or otherwise manage your ASF process further.

 ---